MrBrrr/react-components/README.md

 click on the link -> GET rquest with `localhost:3000/link` -> follow the routing rules -> show new html, or index.html if rules aren't defined

-Every time browser loads new html document (new page) the old js variavles and cod is dumped
+Every time browser loads new html document (new page) the old js variables and code are dumped
-* np for html apps - one request = instantly new content on the screen (small delay)
+* no problem for html apps - one request = instantly new content on the screen (small delay)
 * kind of bad for React :/ - more requests (for js and rendered components)

 ### Updating the address bar: